xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 > Notes:
 >
-> If you are an existing user who has created script repositories in Katalon TestOps before, you need to refresh your script repositories to make test cases appear in folders on the **Test Cases** page.
+> If you can't find your script repositories, you can refresh your script repositories to make test cases appear in folders on the **Test Cases** page.
 Follow these steps:
 >
 > 1. Go to **Configurations** > **Script Repositories**.
 >